Updated 16th July 2021

 Telephone Nurse phone line discontinued

-From Thursday 1st of April 2021, we are discontinuing our Telephone Nurse phone line.
+From Thursday 1st of April 2021, we have discontinued our Telephone Nurse phone line.

 We want to be clear that this is NOT taking away this valuable nursing service, and you will still be able to get your questions answered.
 We know that it has been a consistent frustration for our patients to experience long wait times, and over the past few months we have been analyzing the nature of the requests from patients to the nursing team, in order for us to improve our service to you.
 We have also spoken with other health practices to see how they manage this service.
 Did you know that many practices do not have nurses on the other end of the phone waiting for patients to call in?